Marvinsky/SBRP/README.md

 		- At the end of the init method we have a map structure that maps the id of each stop to the set of students assigned to that stop bus.

+		- We determinate a new vector of stops that contains only the stops that contains students.